Ford extended warranty: cost, coverage and plans

 Ford extended warranty plans

 While these additional benefits can come in handy, the bulk of an extended warranty’s value comes from its parts coverage.
-Let’s take a closer look at Ford’s extended warranty plans to see what each covers.
+Let’s take a closer look at Ford’s extended warranty plans to see what each each plan covers.

-• PremiumCARE covers 1,000+ components across all of Ford’s 14 listed component groups: engine, transmission, rear-wheel drive, front-wheel drive, steering, brakes, front suspension, electrical, air conditioning and heating, high tech, rear suspension, emissions, audio and safety.
+• PremiumCARE covers 1,000+ components across all of Ford’s 14 listed groups: engine, transmission, rear-wheel drive, front-wheel drive, steering, brakes, front suspension, electrical, air conditioning and heating, high tech, rear suspension, emissions, audio and safety.

 Ford EV plans are essentially direct copies of its gas/hybrid plans, minus the PowertrainCARE option.
 You can see a specific list of parts by downloading each plan's brochure from Ford.